hokify/agenda/README.md

  - MongoDB is now a peer dependency, so it must be installed separately.
  - The module is now [esm only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
 This is to prepare for any of the dependencies - most notably `mongodb` - becoming esm-only one day too.
 It also helps push the ecosystem forward.
- - The library is only tested against version 6, but it should work for version 5 and even 4.
+ - The library is only tested against `mongodb@6`, but it should work for version 5 and even 4.

 # Agenda